wjgoarxiv/PaperSumGPT/README.md

 ```bash
 chatgpt install
 ```
 Then, the nightly will be downloaded and installed.
-AFter that, you can start the server by running the following command:
+After that, you can start the server by running the following command:

 ```bash
 chatgpt